Driver’s licenses for undercover law enforcement officers—expiration date, 625.3(2)

 By amending this subrule, the Department will bring the credential issuance length in line with other driver's licenses issued to non-undercover law enforcement applicants and avoid the risk of identifying the credential holder as an undercover law enforcement officer just by virtue of the expiration date listed on the credential.

 In FY 2019, the Department issued approximately 24 driver's licenses to undercover law enforcement officers.
 Each of these licenses has a two-year expiration date.
-If the licenses were increased to an eight-year expiration date at a cost of $4 per year of license validity, the Department estimates the proposed rule making will result in approximately $768 ($32 x 24) being deposited annually into the Statutory Allocations Fund.
+If the licenses were increased to an eight-year expiration date at a cost of $4.00 per each year of license validity, the Department estimates the amendment will result in approximately $768 ($32 x 24) being deposited annually into the Statutory Allocations Fund.

 After analysis and review of this rule making, no impact on jobs has been found.